-Restoring or reinstating original architectural details, such as ornate plasterwork cornicing, ceiling roses, deep skirting boards, dado and picture rails, interior doors and fireplaces, all add character, even if the remodel as a whole is modern.
+Restoring or reinstating original architectural details will add character to a space, even if the remodel as a whole is modern.
+Restorations may include:

 ‘It is integral to respect what you have to work with in order to get the most out of a renovation,’ continues Will Herrmann.
 ‘Original brickwork, corbelled cast-iron columns and timber sleeper beams can all be incorporated into a design.’
 Try The Victorian Emporium for authentic light switches, ceiling roses and coving, radiators, door handles and window fittings.

 ‘People sometimes carry out misguided ''improvements” that turn out to be damaging,’ says Ian Rock of Rightsurvey.co.uk, and author of the Haynes Victorian House Manual.
 ‘Avoid ripping out original features such as fireplaces, cornices and sash windows.
 Worst of all, covering old brick or stonework with artificial stone cladding can instantly knock thousands off the value.